timwiles/timwiles.github.io/README.md

 ## Other ways to be involved

-Every time you *pray for us* or *share this page on social media* you are making a huge difference.
+Please continue to pray for us and to share this page on social media.

-Whoever you are and wherever you're from and whatever you believe, may the Lord bless you and keep you,
+Whoever you are and whatever you believe, may you have peace and joy in abundance.

 Tim Wiles